FAQs – Frequently Asked Questions

 You now operate in several areas.
 How did the expansion happen?

 Some members who had joined us at Haywards Heath lived in Brighton and suggested that a venue at the coast might also be popular.
 They were right.
 It opened in 2007 and its position in Hove has proved to be very successful, a nice venue without the parking problems sometimes associated with the city.
 Some members travel to all club nights.
 The Third one opened in 2009 in a rural pub near Horsham.
 By popular request, we’ve now moved to a town centre pub and are delighted with its success.
-Our new venue in Lewes opened in 2012, another success for The Group.
+Lewes opened in 2012, another success for The Group.
+Our latest venue opening in May 2019 is Worthing and is situated in a pub in the Centre of town.

 How many members does The Group have?